 We have found that money matters in all of our settings, with striking similarities.
-An increase in candidates' spending (in absolute value or as a share of all candidates' spending) systematically leads to an improvement in her electoral results, across all years and political parties under consideration.
+An increase in candidates' spending (in absolute value or as a share of all candidates' spending) is associated with an improvement in her electoral results, across all years and political parties under consideration.
 In France and in the UK, the extreme-right parties stand out.
 Besides, in both countries, we find evidence of persuasion and mobilization mechanisms, through an informational channel of spending.
 All these parallels suggest that our results could be cautiously extended to other contexts that share similar features, in particular those with multiparty systems and relatively low spending levels due to campaign spending limits.
 This is, for instance, the case of Belgium, Brazil, Canada, Chile, Italy, New Zealand and South Korea.

 Yet, although money matters both at French and British elections, it does not matter to the same extent.
 For instance, while the price of a vote we observe for the main right-wing party in the UK, the Conservatives, oscillates between $\in 4$ and $\in 5$, it is never lower than $\in 7$ for its French counterpart.
 For the main left-wing parties, the Labour party and Socialist party, the difference is even more pronounced: between $\in 4$ and $\in 8$ for the former, against $\in 13$ to $\in 21$ for the latter.
-While several factors could
+While several factors could explain this, we argue that a key rationale is to be found in the scale of campaigns.
+As a matter of fact, we have seen that campaign spending displays decreasing returns to scale (online Appendix Table D.9).
+Meanwhile, as shown in Table 1, total spending per candidate is on average 2 to 3 times larger in French legislative elections than in UK general elections (partly due to differences in regulation).
+The difference in the price of a vote in these two countries could thus come from the same relationship estimated at different baseline levels.